Sham Singh of Narli

+Sham Singh of Narli (fl.
+18th century) was a Sikh warrior, also known by the titles Sardaran Sirdar and Panth Thanedar.
+He was a Jat of Narli village (also spelt Narla) and associated with the early origins of Karorsinghia Misl of the Sikh Confederacy.

+Early life

-Sham Singh of Narli was a Sikh warrior of the 18th century.
-He was a Jat of Narli village and associated with the early origins of the Karorsinghia Misl of the Sikh Confederacy.
-He was born into either a Sandhu or Dhillon family and left his native village due to feeling upset over the treatment of his parents, where-after he joined the dera of Nawab Kapur Singh.
-He would become baptized as a Khalsa Sikh under Kapur Singh.
+He was born into either a Sandhu or Dhillon family and left his native village due to feeling upset over the treatment of his parents, He joined the dera of Nawab Kapur Singh.
+He became baptized as a Khalsa Sikh under Kapur Singh.
 Another mentor of Sham Singh was Darbara Singh.

+Career

-He may have played a role in the decision to split the Sikh military forces into two factions at the time in 1733.
-According to Hari Ram Gupta, he became a leader of a jatha under the Buddha Dal in 1734 and was killed during the invasion of Nader Shah in 1739.
-After his death, he would be succeeded as leader of the band by Karam Singh, an Uppal Khatri of Paijgarh village.
-The jatha band Sham Singh started would later go-on to formulate into an independent misl.
-Sham Singh's adopted son was Sukha Singh, who would go-on to be one of the two assassins of Massa Ranghar.
+He may have played a role in the decision to split the Sikh military forces into two factions from 1720 to 1783.
+According to Hari Ram Gupta, he became a leader of a jatha under the Buddha Dal in 1734.
+As per one account, he was killed during the invasion of Nader Shah in 1739, but as per Shamsher Singh Majhail, this was a misunderstanding, because his grandson Rattan Singh Bhangu claims Sham Singh fought in the Vadda Ghalughara in 1762.
+He died in early 1783 according to the historian Karam Singh in his work Amar Khalsa.
+Sham Singh was succeeded as leader of his band by Karam Singh, an Uppal Khatri of Paijgarh village.
+The jatha band Sham Singh started would later formulated an independent misl.
+Sham Singh's adopted son was Sukha Singh, who became one of the two assassins of Massa Ranghar.
+His grandson was Rattan Singh Bhangu.